mmotti/Windows-11-Initialisation-Tweaks/README.md

 1. **Remove the Microsoft Edge shortcut from the Public Desktop**

 1. **Run OneDrive Uninstallers:**
-    * Run the uninstaller within the %localappdata% folder.
-    * Run the uninstaller within the %programfiles(x86)% folder with `/uninstall /allusers`
-    * Run the uninstaller within the Windows folders with `/uninstall /allusers`

-      Note: Windows will likely install these again.

 ## Usage with Windows Sandbox
 You can use this file to initialise the Windows Sandbox too!